tjfontaine/cloudnative/machine-learning/kubeflow/quickstart.md

 ```
 ![](jupyter-example-output.png)

-## Cleanup
+## Clean Up

-If you'd like to remove everything from your cluster that we've configured in this quickstart, it's a simple case of running the following from the directory you ran the code in step one from:
+To remove everything from your cluster that we've configured in this quickstart, simply run the following from the directory in which you ran the code in step one:

 1. `cd kubeflow_ks_app` - the directory created by the deploy.sh script.
-This contains the ksonnet package that created your Kubeflow environment
+This contains the ksonnet package that created your Kubeflow environment.
-2. `ks delete default` - Deletes everything that was configured by ksonnet!
+2. `ks delete default` - deletes everything that was configured by ksonnet!

 The second command should give you an output similar to: